auth0/Auth0.swift/README.md

 Note that this custom `URLSession` instance will be used when communicating with the Auth0 Authentication API, not when opening the [Universal Login](https://auth0.com/docs/authenticate/login/auth0-universal-login) page.

-#### ID Token validation
+#### ID token validation

-Auth0.swift automatically [validates](https://auth0.com/docs/security/tokens/id-tokens/validate-id-tokens) the ID Token obtained from Web Auth login, following the [OpenID Connect specification](https://openid.net/specs/openid-connect-core-1_0.html).
-This ensures the contents of the ID Token have not been tampered with and can be safely used.
+Auth0.swift automatically [validates](https://auth0.com/docs/security/tokens/id-tokens/validate-id-tokens) the ID token obtained from Web Auth login, following the [OpenID Connect specification](https://openid.net/specs/openid-connect-core-1_0.html).
+This ensures the contents of the ID token have not been tampered with and can be safely used.

 ##### Custom Domains

-Users of Auth0 Private Cloud with Custom Domains still on the [legacy behavior](https://auth0.com/docs/deploy/private-cloud/private-cloud-migrations/migrate-private-cloud-custom-domains) need to specify a custom issuer to match the Auth0 Domain when performing Web Auth login.
-Otherwise, the ID Token validation will fail.
+Users of Auth0 Private Cloud with custom domains still on the [legacy behavior](https://auth0.com/docs/deploy/private-cloud/private-cloud-migrations/migrate-private-cloud-custom-domains) need to specify a custom issuer to match the Auth0 Domain when performing Web Auth login.
+Otherwise, the ID token validation will fail.

 ```swift
 Auth0